What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What are the requirements regarding travel – either to or from the office or business travel?

 Employers will need to consider how employees will travel to and from work.
-The Government guidance suggests that employees returning to work should avoid the use of public transport wherever possible.
+The Government guidance suggests that employees returning to work should walk or cycle where possible.
+Where not possible employees can use public transport or drive.
+If using public transport employees must wear a face covering.
 If an employee has no alternative but to use public transport then the employer should consider staggering office hours so that the employee can avoid the busiest times.
 In addition, the Government has suggested that employers should expand bicycle storage facilities, changing facilities and car parking so that the employees have different ways to travel to work.

 The Government has published guidance for passengers which includes guidance on the use of public transport.